 The Harbury Heritage Group consists of a committee of around 20 people linked to the village.
 Their time is given gratis, and the room is entirely self-

-A quick look at our catalogue will give you some idea of the huge amount of material which is available for your perusal.
+A quick look at our catalogue database will give you some idea of the huge amount of material which is available for your perusal.
 We look forward to seeing you.

-This excellent book is now available from the following outlets:
+Available from the following outlets: